 The first milestone will deliver a complete reworking of Earthstar that is nearing completion.
-This new version has support for resumable synchronisation (e.g. over intermittent connections), support for multiple JS runtimes (e.g. browsers, Node, Deno), a synchronous cache abstraction for pockets, and a channel-based API for subscribing to pocket events.
+This new version has support for resumable synchronisation (e.g. over intermittent connections), support for multiple JS runtimes (e.g. browsers, Node, Deno), a synchronous cache abstraction for replicas, and a channel-based API for subscribing to replica events.
 The major remaining part is implementing synchronisation over a swappable transport (e.g. HTTP, WebSocket, BroadcastChannel).

 - Add RPC-based syncing to support protocol agnostic sync

 - Add a HTTP + Server Sent Events sync implementation